edekadt/GlassHouse-Telemetry/README.md

 Events captured by the telemetry system are stored in a json file located by default in the folder GlassHouse-data, within the same directory as your solution.
 Each session generates a uniquely ID'd file containing all the events.

 To change the directory in which files are stored, pass the desired directory as an argument of GlassHouse::init().

+We recommend excluding the folder you choose from your project's source code.

 ## Server
 To store your data on a remote server instead of in a local file, use the GlassHouse::setWriteMode(...) function.
 To avoid splitting data between the two locations, this should be done immediately after initializing the library.